 Taoyuan is the geographical, population and economic centers of northern Taiwan, with a solid economic foundation based on its successful transition from an agricultural to an industrial city.
 Propelled by the government's economic development projects, a total of 32 industrial zones have been established.
-Taoyuan's annual industrial output is NT$2.87 trillion.
+Taoyuan's annual industrial output is NT$2.6 trillion.
 Taoyuan's industrial development began from low-cost manufacturing and OEM in the early days, with a strong focus on electronics, machine tools and textile manufacturing.
 After automotive and ICT industries become the main drivers of growth, logistics, electric vehicles and cloud computing industries now play increasingly important roles.
-Guided by innovations of the Aerotropolis and capitalizing on the city's existing resources and advantages, Taoyuan now shifts its economic focus towards industries characterized by low-pollution, low energy, low water consumption and high added value (three lows, one high).
+Guided by innovations of the Aerotropolis and capitalizing on the city's existing resources and advantages, Taoyuan now shifts its economic focus towards industries characterized by low-pollution, low energy, low water consumption and high added value (3 lows & 1 high).

 Thanks to vigorous efforts and success in recent years at attracting high-tech companies, Taoyuan has been able to develop its own high-tech clusters and establish itself as the world's electronic, optoelectronic and semi-conductor hub.
 In the optoelectronics sector, Taoyuan has AUO, CPT and Hannstar investing approximately NT$700 billion locally and producing more than NT$600 billion of output each year.

-Enviornmental Science and Technology Park (“Three Lows, One High” Pilot Zone)
+Taoyuan Enviornmental Science and Technology Park (“3 Lows & 1 High” Pilot Zone)

-As of 2014, 25 businesses have moved into Taoyuan's Environmental Science and Technology Park.
-Of these, six businesses are already officially operating, ten are in the process of applying for waste disposal business licenses, and the remaining nine are in the process of planning and construction, which makes Taoyuan's Environmental Science and Technology Park among the most successful of all such parks in Taiwan.
+As of 2018, 26 businesses have moved into Taoyuan's Environmental Science and Technology Park.
+Of these, 18 businesses are in operation and the remaining 8 are in the process of planning and construction, which makes Taoyuan's Environmental Science and Technology Park among the most successful of all such parks in Taiwan.

 As global climate change and international energy issues grow increasingly urgent, more companies in the IT sector, as well as upstream and downstream in the supply chain, are focused on developing solutions to these problems.
 Through efficient energy management and recycling, the introduction of intelligent monitoring systems, and increases in energy efficiency, companies can reduce the amount of energy they use while also reduce operating costs.
 In the future these strategies will be implemented in every industrial park in Taoyuan, establishing a strong foundation on which to build a “smart city.”
 Currently, these pilot zones serve as models for potential investors who wish to invest in Taoyuan to visit and observe.